-The non-clinical spotlight series exists to shed light on all of the interesting paths that physical, occupational, and speech therapy professionals have taken.
-Today’s spotlight focuses on Kimberley Bell, PT, DPT, who went from physical therapist to partial-clinical PT and founder of The Bell Method.
+The non-clinical spotlight series exists to shed light on all of the interesting non-clinical career paths that physical, occupational, and speech therapy professionals have taken.
+Today’s spotlight focuses on Kim Bell, PT, DPT, who went from physical therapist to partial-clinical PT and founder of The Bell Method.

 What is your full name and title?